mikiest/sptools/README.md

 ------

 - `Sync entire workspace` command not implemented yet
-- In some cases time zone difference between SharePoint site and VS Code client can result in wrong "uptodate" notice
+- In some cases time zone difference between SharePoint site and VS Code client can result in wrong "up to date" notice
 - Image files are not downloaded correctly
 - Users with same Display Name **AND** no email address in SharePoint will be resolved as same (e.g. files will be resolved as "checked out to you" for both)